-A derelict home owned by JLS singer Oritse Williams has been destroyed by fire just days after he was cleared of rape.
+JLS singer Oritse Williams' home destroyed by fire - days after he was cleared of rape

 Ten fire engines and around 70 firefighters were called to a blaze at the property on Spout Hill in Croydon, which was previously owned by comedian Ronnie Corbett.

 The incident is being treated as suspicious, the Metropolitan Police said.

 Four different neighbours confirmed the house was owned by Williams but had been empty for some time.

 One said he bought the property four years ago from Corbett, who died in 2016.